aardappel/lobster/docs/source/language_reference.md

 Since functions and function values can be defined at any scope level, this means they can access variables from enclosing scopes, called *free variables*.
 Free variables are essential to make Lobster's higher order functions convenient.
-References to free variables are only valid within the scope they are defined, which luckily is almost always the case, but can be broken by storing a function value and then calling it at a later time outside of the context where its free variables were valid, which will result in a runtime
+References to free variables are only valid within the lexical scope they are defined, which luckily is almost always the case, but can be broken by storing a function value and then calling it at a later time outside of the context where its free variables were valid, which will result in a runtime